abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 {{else if UI=="Blazor"}}

-This will create a new solution with the three projects:
+This will create a new solution with three projects:

-* A `client` application that contains the Blazor code, the client-side.
+* A `blazor` application that contains the Blazor code, the client-side.
-* A `server` application, hosts and servers the `client` application.
+* A `host` application, hosts and serves the `blazor` application.
-* A `shared` library between these two projects.
+* A `contracts` project, shared library between these two projects.

 Once the solution is ready, open it in your favorite IDE.